Generation X: Literature

 The literature of early Gen Xers is often dark and introspective.
-In the U.S., authors such as Elizabeth Wurtzel, David Foster Wallace, Bret Easton Ellis, and Douglas Coupland captured the zeitgeist of this generation.
-In France, Michel Houellebecq and Frédéric Beigbeder rank among major novelists whose work also reflect the dissatisfaction and melancholies of the cohort.
-In the UK, Alex Garland, author of The Beach (1996), further added to the genre.
+In the U.S., authors such as Elizabeth Wurtzel, David Foster Wallace, Bret Easton Ellis, and Douglas Coupland captured the generation's zeitgeist.
+In France, Michel Houellebecq and Frédéric Beigbeder rank among major novelists whose work reflects the cohort's dissatisfaction and melancholy.
+In the UK, Alex Garland, author of The Beach (1996), added to the genre.

 Health problems

-While previous research has indicated that the likelihood of heart attacks was declining among Americans aged 35 to 74, a 2018 study published in the American Heart Association's journal Circulation revealed that this did not apply to the younger half of that cohort (controlling for age, Generation X have not seen a reduction in heart attack risk, versus previous generations).
-Data from 28,000 patients from across the United States who were hospitalized for heart attacks between 1995 and 2014 showed that a growing proportion were between the ages of 35 to 54.
+While previous research indicated that the likelihood of heart attacks was declining among Americans aged 35 to 74, a 2018 study published in the American Heart Association's journal Circulation found that this did not apply to the younger half of that cohort (controlling for age, Generation X have not seen a reduction in heart attack risk versus previous generations).
+Data from 28,000 patients from across the U.S. who were hospitalized for heart attacks between 1995 and 2014 showed that a growing proportion were between the ages of 35 and 54.
 The proportion of heart-attack patients in this age group at the end of the study was 32%, up from 27% at the start of the study.
-This increase is most pronounced among women, for whom the number jumped from 21% to 31%.
-A common theme among those who suffered from heart attacks is that they also had high-blood pressure, diabetes, and chronic kidney disease.
+This increase is most pronounced among women, for whom the number rose from 21% to 31%.
+Many of those who had heart attacks also had high blood pressure, diabetes, and chronic kidney disease.
 These changes have been faster for women than for men.
 Experts suggest a number of reasons for this.
-Conditions such as coronary artery disease are traditionally viewed as a man's problem, and as such female patients are not considered high-risk.
+Conditions such as coronary artery disease are traditionally viewed as a man's problem, and so female patients are not considered high-risk.
 More often than in previous generations, Generation X women are both the primary caretakers of their families and full-time employees, reducing time for self-care.

 Offspring

-Generation X are usually the parents of Generation Z, and sometimes millennials.
+Generation X are usually the parents of Generation Z, and sometimes Millennials.
 Jason Dorsey, who works for the Center of Generational Kinetics, observed that like their parents from Generation X, members of Generation Z tend to be autonomous and pessimistic.
-They need validation less than the millennials and typically become financially literate at an earlier age, as many of their parents bore the full brunt of the Great Recession.
+They need validation less than Millennials and typically become financially literate at an earlier age, as many of their parents bore the full brunt of the Great Recession.